Immanuel Kant: Historical influence

 Kant's thinking on religion was used in Britain by philosophers such as Thomas Carlyle to challenge the nineteenth-century decline in religious faith.
 British Catholic writers, notably G. K. Chesterton and Hilaire Belloc, followed this approach.
 Criticisms of Kant were common in the realist views of the new positivism at that time.
 Arthur Schopenhauer was strongly influenced by Kant's transcendental idealism.
-Like Gottlob Ernst Schulze, Friedrich Heinrich Jacobi, and Fichte before him, Schopenhauer was critical of Kant's theory of the thing-in-itself.
+Like Friedrich Heinrich Jacobi, Salomon Maimon, Gottlob Ernst Schulze, and Fichte before him, Schopenhauer was critical of Kant's theory of the thing-in-itself.
 Things-in-themselves, they argued, are neither the cause of what we observe, nor are they completely beyond our access.
 Ever since the Critique of Pure Reason, philosophers have been critical of Kant's theory of the thing-in-itself.
 Many have argued that, if such a thing exists beyond experience, then one cannot posit that it affects us causally, since that would entail stretching the category "causality" beyond the realm of experience.
 (Note: For a review of this problem and the relevant literature see The Thing in Itself and the Problem of Affection in the revised edition of Henry Allison's Kant's Transcendental Idealism.)

 With the success and wide influence of Hegel's writings, Kant's own influence began to wane, but a re-examination of his ideas began in Germany in 1865 with the publication of Kant und die Epigonen by Otto Liebmann, whose motto was "Back to Kant".
-There proceeded an important revival of Kant's theoretical philosophy, known as Neo-Kantianism.
+There proceeded an important revival of Kant's theoretical philosophy, known as neo-Kantianism.
 Kant's notion of "critique" has been more broadly influential.
 The early German Romantics, especially Friedrich Schlegel in his "Athenaeum Fragments", used Kant's reflexive conception of criticism in their Romantic theory of poetry.
 Also in aesthetics, Clement Greenberg, in his classic essay "Modernist Painting", uses Kantian criticism, what Greenberg refers to as "immanent criticism", to justify the aims of abstract painting, a movement Greenberg saw as aware of the key limitation—flatness—that makes up the medium of painting.
 The French philosopher Michel Foucault was also greatly influenced by Kant's notion of "critique" and wrote several pieces on Kant for a re-thinking of the Enlightenment as a form of "critical thought".
 He went so far as to classify his own philosophy as a "critical history of modernity, rooted in Kant".